backbone-paginator/backbone.paginator/README.rst

 #.
 Which package managers does backbone-pageable support?

-   bower, CommonJS and AMD as of 0.9.0.
+   bower, npm, CommonJS and AMD as of 0.9.0.
+Component as of 1.4.1.

 #.
 Why doesn't backbone-pageable support filtering?